The Golden Compass (film): Plot

-The witch queen Serafina Pekkala tells Lyra the children are at Bolvangar, and Lyra befriends Texan aeronaut Lee Scoresby, who suggests she hire him and his friend Iorek Byrnison, an armoured bear he has come to rescue.
-Once a prince of the bears, Iorek was defeated and exiled, and the townspeople have tricked him out of his armour.
-Lyra uses the alethiometer to help Iorek recover his armour, and he and Scoresby join the Gyptian trek northward.
+At Trollesund, Lyra befriends Texan aeronaut Lee Scoresby, who suggests she hire him and his friend Iorek Byrnison, an armoured bear.
+Once a prince of the Ice Bears, Iorek was defeated in combat and exiled in shame.
+After Farder and Lyra find Iorek and help him recover his armour, he and Scoresby join the Gyptian trek to Bolvangar.

-Lyra, astride Iorek, follows the alethiometer and finds Billy, whom the Gobblers have experimented on using "intercision", a procedure that surgically separates him from his dæmon.
-The Gyptians are attacked by Samoyeds who capture Lyra, with Iorek and Lee in pursuit in Lee's airship.
-Lyra is taken to the bear king Ragnar Sturlusson, and tricks him into fighting Iorek himself.
-Ragnar, who poisoned Iorek's father, has the upper hand until Iorek feigns weakness and kills him, reclaiming the throne.
+Following directions from the alethiometer, Lyra finds Billy Costa in a stupor clutching a dried fish in place of his dæmon.
+The Gobblers have experimented on him using "intercision", which separated him from his dæmon.
+They return to the Gyptian camp, which is attacked by Samoyeds who capture Lyra.
+She is taken to the Ice Bear king, Ragnar, with Iorek and Lee in pursuit in Lee's hot air balloon.
+Lyra tricks Ragnar into single combat with Iorek, who kills Ragnar and reclaims the throne.

-Iorek carries Lyra to Bolvangar, but she is forced to cross a narrow ice bridge alone before it collapses.
-Reaching the experimental station, Lyra reunites with Roger, and overhears Mrs. Coulter say that Asriel will soon be arrested for heresy.
-Caught by the scientists, Lyra and Pan are thrown into the intercision chamber but rescued by Mrs. Coulter.
-Explaining that the Magisterium believe intercision protects children from Dust's corrupting influence, Mrs. Coulter admits she is Lyra's mother, and Lyra realises Asriel is her father.
-Mrs. Coulter asks for the alethiometer, but Lyra gives her the can containing the spy-fly, which tranquilizes Mrs. Coulter unconscious.
+Iorek carries Lyra to Bolvangar, but she is forced to cross a chasm over a narrow ice bridge alone before it collapses.
+Reaching the station, Lyra reunites with Roger.
+Caught by scientists, Lyra and Pan are thrown into the intercision chamber, but are rescued by Mrs. Coulter.
+She explains to Lyra that the Magisterium believe intercision protects children from Dust's corrupting influence, when their dæmon’s form settles.
+Mrs. Coulter admits she could not let Lyra be intercised as she is her mother, who was forced to give her up; Lyra realises Asriel is her father.
+Mrs. Coulter asks for the alethiometer, but Lyra gives her the sealed tin containing the spy-fly, which stuns her mother.
+Lyra destroys the intercision machine, then leads the children outside, where they are confronted by Tatar guards and their wolf dæmons.
+The guards are defeated by Iorek, Scoresby, the Gyptians, and witches led by Serafina.

-Destroying the intercision machine, Lyra leads the children outside.
-They are confronted by Tatar mercenaries, who are defeated by Iorek, Scoresby, the Gyptians, and flying witches led by Serafina.
-With the children safe, Lyra, Roger, Iorek, Lee, and Serafina fly north to search for Asriel.
-Confirming Serafina's prophecy of a coming war with Lyra at its centre, Lyra is determined to fight the Magisterium, who plot to control all other worlds in the universe.
+Scoresby flies Lyra, Roger, Iorek, and Serafina north in his balloon in search of Asriel.
+Serafina relates a prophecy with Lyra at its crux in an upcoming war with the Magisterium, plotting to inflict their controlling Authority over all other worlds in the multiverse.
+Lyra commits to fighting the Magisterium.